thegworld/gtx-browser/docs/testing/resultdb.md

 by making JSON-formatted RPCs to the local HTTP ResultSink server.
 See [ResultSink's API] for more details.

-## ResultSink integration/wrappers within Chromium
+## ResultSink integration/wrappers within GTx Browser

-There are several libraries used within Chromium that have ResultSink
+There are several libraries used within GTx Browser that have ResultSink
 integration:

 - **Web Tests**: Blink's web tests upload their results through ResultSink via